telerik/winforms-docs/editors/autocompletebox/caret-positioning-and-selection.md

 ---

 # Caret positioning and selection

-##

-The positioning and selection in RadAutoCompleteBox can be performed programmatically as well as by using the keyboard and mouse input.
+The positioning and selection in __RadAutoCompleteBox__ can be performed programmatically as well as by using the keyboard and mouse input.

-the keyboard (up, down, left, right buttons).
-To select text you can press the shift key followed by left mouse button or one of the navigation keys of
+To select items with the press the arrow keys while holding `Shift`.

-Programmatic selection can be performed by using the __SelectionStart__ and __SelectionLength__ properties of RadAutoCompleteBox.
+Programmatic selection can be performed by using the __SelectionStart__ and __SelectionLength__ properties.

 The __SelectionStart__ property is an integer that indicates the insertion point within the string of text, with 0 being the left-most position.
 If the __SelectionStart__ property is set to a value equal to or greater than the number of characters in the text box, the insertion point is placed after the last character.